 - a) All applications will be screened by the Kahnawà:ke Justice Commission to ensure that they meet the necessary requirements.
 The names and backgrounds of eligible candidates will be published and brought forth to the community for public review for a 30 day period.
-Within 60 days of publication, the Justice Commission-Community Decision Making Process (CDMP) will hold a special community meeting to confirm selection of the be used to choose judges by consensus.
-Candidates must be present to answer questions. - b) Upon confirmation selection by the community, the Justice Portfolio Ratsénhaienhs will swear in the selected judges (by public pledge to the community) within 10 days at a public ceremony (to be recorded and broadcast via a community television channel; and/or the MCK website; and/or CDMP Community Decision Making Process website; and/or other media determined as suitable for this purpose).
+Within 60 days of publication, the Community Decision-Making Process (CDMP) will be used to choose judges (candidates must be present to answer questions). - b) Upon selection by the community, the Justice Portfolio Ratsénhaienhs will swear in the selected judges (by public pledge to the community) within 10 days at a public ceremony (to be recorded and broadcast via a community television channel; and/or the MCK website; and/or Community Decision-Making Process website; and/or other media determined as suitable for this purpose).
 Each judge must, before taking up duties, make a solemn oath, that the powers conferred will be exercised impartially, independently, conscientiously, and judicially.